g3thsemane/CART253/topics/Practicing-Variables/README.md

-# TITLE OF PROJECT
+# Practicing with Variables

-AUTHOR NAME
+Benjamin Merhi

 [View this project online](URL_FOR_THE_RUNNING_PROJECT)